Minneapolis-EdFi/mps-on-track/readme.md

 ### TeamCity config values

-You should confirm that the following environment variables are set up in the TeamCity build configuration.
-Using Staging as an example:
+You should confirm that the following environment variables are set up in the TeamCity build configuration. **For a production deploy, the config values below must be set correctly before running the build.** Using Staging as an example:

 | Name                   | Value                                             |
 | ---------------------- | ------------------------------------------------- |